bolt/docs/source/installation.md

   - **SQLite** - is a (file-based) database.
 Bolt stores the entire database as a file in the `app/database` directory.
 Since it's a regular file, it's easy to make backups of your database if you use SQLite.
-The main benefit of SQLite is that it requires no configuration, and as such it works 'out of the box' on practically any webserver.
+The main benefit of SQLite is that it requires no configuration, and as such, it works 'out of the box' on practically any webserver.
-    This is why it's Bolts default choice to use.
+    This is why it's Bolt's default choice.
   - **MySQL** - is perhaps the most well-known database engine, which is supported on the majority of webservers.
 If your server supports it, we advise you to use MySQL instead of SQLite.
 Mainly because it's very well-known, and there are good third-party tools